mangalam-research/salve/README.rst

 of the array as its constructor's parameters.
 All the array's elements after ``<array type>`` can be JSON primitive types, or arrays to be interpreted as actual arrays or as objects as described above.

-It is likely that salve will always support version 0 of the format because it is useful for debugging.

 License
 =======